 The NT mentions frankincense only here and Rev 18:13 (describing the merchandise of Babylon).
-So the fulfillment of the Magi's intent depends on some degree of speculation.
+So the fulfillment of the Magi's intent involves some degree of speculation (chart).

 As a godly Jew, there would have been many occasions when our Lord would have offered up sweet savor sacrifices in Jerusalem, and could have used the frankincense.
-But the most significant sweet-savor offering our Lord offered was not of turtle-doves or sheep.
+But the most significant sweet-savor offering our Lord offered was not made of flour and oil, like the Levitical meal offering.